Perfume Oil Profiles

 If rose is the 'queen of flowers' then jasmine is considered the 'king of aromatics.
 Perhaps surprisingly, jasmine is a common ingredient in men's colognes and aftershaves as well as in many famous women's fragrances.
 For such a delicate flower, the aroma is strong, profound and exotic, a long-lasting base note.

-The aroma of jasmine intensifies after dark, and for this reason the blossoms are harvested at night when the fragrance is at its height.
+The aroma of jasmine intensifies after dark, and for this reason, the blossoms are harvested at night when the fragrance is at its height.
 As with rose, an enormous number of blossoms are needed to harvest just a few precious drops of essential oil, making jasmine one of the most expensive perfume ingredients.

-Emotionally warming, jasmine lifts depression, inspiring confidence, optimism and trust.
-Perhaps it is for this reason that in the Philippines, it is believed to bring good luck and spiritual blessings & in India, it is the flower of Lakshmi, the goddess of luck, happiness and fortune.
+Emotionally warming, jasmine lifts depression, inspiring confidence, optimism, and trust.
+Perhaps it is for this reason that in the Philippines, it is believed to bring good luck and spiritual blessings & in India, it is the flower of Lakshmi, the goddess of luck, happiness, and fortune.

 Step into a cool blue field of lavender, humming with bees, and all your cares slip away.
 Lavender calms the mind, balances the emotions and relaxes the body.
 Described as an aromatic 'rescue remedy,' lavender is renowned for its versatility.
 Its ideal actions are to stabilize and cleanse.
 In fact, its name springs from the Latin 'lavare', to wash, and the herb has been used for millennia in bathing, as a laundry perfume.

-Rightly famous for the vast lavender fields that borders it, Grasse (Provence) is the parfum capital of France.
+Rightly famous for the vast lavender fields that border it, Grasse (Provence) is the parfum capital of France.
 Closer to home, here at the foot of the Wicklow Mountains, AmyandRose cultivates and distills its own lavender for use in our perfume and bath ranges.

-Lavender is the perfect 'middle note', blending beautifully with other fragrance oils, whether woody, fruity, herbal or floral, acting as the 'bridge' or centre of a perfume.
+Lavender is the perfect 'middle note', blending beautifully with other fragrance oils, whether woody, fruity, herbal or floral, acting as the 'bridge' or center of a perfume.
 Yet lavender's clean, sweet floral-herbaceous aroma makes it a perfect stand-alone attar for soaps and toiletries, complete in itself.